Biography

 Michael Krebber (b.
 1954, Cologne) lives and works in New York.
 His ninth solo exhibition at Greene Naftali is currently on view.
 Institutional solo exhibitions of his work have been held at Fondazione Antonio Dalle Nogare, Bolzano (2021); Museum Brandhorst, Munich (2019, with R. H. Quaytman); Kunsthalle Bern (2017); Serralves Museum of Contemporary Art, Porto (2016); Museum Ludwig, Cologne (2015, with R. H. Quaytman); CAPC Musée d’art Contemporain, Bordeaux (2012); Kölnischer Kunstverein, Cologne (2008); Secession, Vienna (2005); Städtische Galerie, Wolfsburg (2000); and Kunstverein Braunschweig (2000).

-His work is in the collections of The Museum of Modern Art, New York; Centre Pompidou, Paris; The Art Institute of Chicago; Museum of Contemporary Art, Los Angeles; CAPC Musée d'art Contemporain, Bordeaux; Hamburger Bahnhof - Museum of Contemporary Art, Berlin; Museum Ludwig, Cologne; Aïshti Foundation, Lebanon; Museum Brandhorst, Munich; Hessel Museum of Art, Annandale-on-Hudson; and RISD Museum, Providence, Rhode Island; among others.
+His work is in the collections of The Museum of Modern Art, New York; Centre Pompidou, Paris; The Art Institute of Chicago; Museum of Contemporary Art, Los Angeles; CAPC Musée d'art Contemporain, Bordeaux; Hamburger Bahnhof - Museum of Contemporary Art, Berlin; Museum Ludwig, Cologne; Aïshti Foundation, Lebanon; Museum Brandhorst, Munich; Hessel Museum of Art, Annandale-on-Hudson; RISD Museum, Providence; and Williams College Museum of Art, Williamstown.
 He was awarded the Wolfgang Hahn Prize by the Museum Ludwig, Cologne, in 2015 (with R. H. Quaytman).

 Contact